Q: What Is a Dependent Care FSA?

 • Transportation to and from eligible care (provided by your care provider)

-But not all dependent care costs can be reimbursed.
+But not all dependent care costs are considered eligible dependent care expenses for reimbursement.
 Any expense that isn’t directly related to your employee’s job duties is likely to be non-reimbursable.

 Here are some examples of ineligible expenses: